Periodontal Surgery -- Open Flap

 - You may be asked to take an antibiotic before surgery.

-- Sometimes, sedative medicines are used to make you more relaxed during surgery, even though you are awake.
+- Sometimes, sedative medications are used to make you more relaxed during surgery, even though you are awake.
 If you are undergoing conscious sedation, you will be asked to not eat for at least six hours before surgery.
 Otherwise, you can follow a normal diet.

 - Arrange for a ride if you are having sedation.